esper-io/dev-docs/docs/home/console.md

 Using Groups devices can be sectioned into groups and mass actions can be performed on a group of devices.
 You can create a Group by entering a unique name.
 Once you create a Group, you have the option to add from all existing provisioned devices which exist in the **"All devices"** group.
 Users can also create a Group during [template creation](./console/device-template/index.md).

-You can delete a Group by selecting one or many Groups using the top right button **'Delete group'**.
+You can delete a Group by selecting one or many Groups using the top right button **`Delete group`**.
 There is also an option to refresh.
 Additionally, a search capability for search via group name has been provided.
 The Group tile will show the name and number of devices in the Group:

 ![Group Management](./assets/OLD_DASHBOARD/1_GM.png)

-On clicking **'View more>'**, you can take actions such as reboot, lock, ping, and wipe for the devices in the Group:
+On clicking **`View more`**, you can take actions such as reboot, lock, ping, and wipe for the devices in the Group:

 ![Group Management](./assets/OLD_DASHBOARD/2_GM.png)